atyiadam/adamatyi.github.io/_posts/passing-the-certified-kubernetes-administrator-exam/2022-11-11-passing-the-certified-kubernetes-administrator-exam.md

 ## What is the CKA?

-Earlier this year, our organization got gifted a couple of vouchers for the Certified Kubernetes Administrator program (CKA).
+Earlier this year, our organization received a couple of vouchers for the Certified Kubernetes Administrator program (CKA).
 This made me super excited, since each enrollment costs $395.
 CKA is considered to be the de facto standard when it comes to Kubernetes certifications.
-In case you are not familiar with [Kubernetes](https://kubernetes.io/) (k8s), it is a container orchestration platform, which – without all the fancy words – essentially is a place that makes running and maintaining applications for developers a lot easier.
+In case you are not familiar with [Kubernetes](https://kubernetes.io/) (k8s), it is a container rchestration platform, which – without all the fancy words – essentially is a place that makes running and maintaining applications for developers a lot easier.
 If you are planning to learn and understand how Kubernetes works and functions under the hood, the CKA is a great place to start.
 The program and the exam do not cover advanced features, but it contains a lot of hands on practice, which creates a great foundation for your k8s knowledge.
 After clearing the exam, you will have a proper tool belt to dive deep into the more exciting and also complicated capabilities of this fascinating technology.

 ### Motivation